shlomota/MishnahBot/Readme.md

 The dataset for this project is the Mishnah, obtained from the Sefaria-Export repository.
 The dataset includes both English translations and the original Hebrew text.

 ### Downloading the Dataset

-Run the following commands to download the dataset:
+If you want to build the vector db from scratch, run the following commands to download the dataset:
 ```bash
 git init sefaria-json
 cd sefaria-json